liferay/liferay-docs/develop/tutorials/articles/05-augmented-data-features/05-export-import-and-staging/00-intro.markdown

 portal instance, or to save the content for a later use.
 Import does the
 opposite: it brings the data from a LAR file into your portal.

-For instance, suppose you're managing an online education course using Liferay Portal.
+For instance, suppose you're managing an online education course using @product@.
 Because of the nature of an online course, the site's data (grades, assignments, etc.) is purged every semester to make way for new incoming students.
 In a scenario like this, there is a need frequently to store a complete record of all data given during a course.
 The institution offering